Tom-Has/Word-count-for-Smartling/README.md

-# wordcountSmatrling
+# wordcountSmartling

-Determination of average words per string in the Smartling translation tool
+Determination of average words per string in the Smartling translation tool.